 Violentmonkey by Gerald

 user.js template to make Firefox and websites respect your privacy.
 Currently these scripts include Conceal history.length, Conceal window.name and Clear window.opener, all of which can be found in the User Scripts section of their wiki.
-Note that the Conceal window.name script breaks [that idiotically stupid, annoying and time wasting] Google reCAPTCHA image verification thing as of this writing (11/29/18).
-To add these scripts to Greasemonkey, open
+Note that none of these scripts are needed if using CanvasBlocker with proper settings.
+Note also that the Conceal window.name script breaks [that galactically stupid, annoying and time wasting] Google reCAPTCHA image verification crap as of this writing (11/29/18).
+To add these scripts to Violentmonkey, open

 about:addons in your browser and click the User Scripts heading.
 Now go to the wiki page and copy one of the scripts, then click New User Script… link at the top of the User Scripts settings page.
 A form will appear at the bottom of which should be a button labeled Use Script From Clipboard.
 After the script is pasted, a new window should display with the full script after which you can save it and you’re done.